-After completing part one of this two-part tutorial, you will know how to:
+After completing this tutorial, you will know how to:

 Before you begin

-Although you can do the exercises in these tutorials by using your current SharePoint site, we recommend that you first create a practice team site for these exercises.
+To complete this tutorial, you'll need to be a member of the Administrator site group on a Windows SharePoint Services site.
+It's best to try out these tutorials on a site that's not being used by a team.
 If you don't have a server running Windows SharePoint Services available and have Internet access, you can sign up for a hosted Windows SharePoint Services trial.

 Create a practice site

-- On the top link bar, click Create.
+- On the top link bar in an existing site, click Create.

 - In the Web Pages section, click Sites and Workspaces.

 - In the Title and Description section, type a name, such as Practice Site, and a description for the new site.